Thinking About Talking to a Contractor to Build Your ADU? Here's What you Need to Do First.

 Have you recently discovered the world of Accessory Dwelling Units (ADUs)?
 Welcome - you're in good company with tens of thousands of your fellow Californians.

-ADUs - think second units, like garage conversions or backyard apartments - are fantastic because they dramatically increase the potential of existing residential properties.
+ADUs - think secondary units like garage conversions or backyard apartments - are fantastic because they dramatically increase the potential of existing residential properties.
 ADUs allow you to transform your property for much less than the cost of construction or purchase of a new home.
 Imagine if your property had an entirely new apartment in addition to your house.
-You could rent it out or house family members.
+You could rent it out, house family members, or use it for your own benefit like a studio or home office!/p>

 ADUs are generally pretty straightforward to build.
 With that said, there are some things you need to know before you start the process.